SealNTibbers/GotalkInterpreter/README.md

 # GotalkInterpreter

-It's a simplistic Smalltalk code interpreter library written in Golang by Alex and Michael.
+It's a simplistic Smalltalk code interpreter written in Golang by Alex and Michael.

 #### Who can use it